 Cost

-Cost is one of the most important considerations in choosing an eCommerce platform.
+Cost is one of the most important considerations when choosing a platform.
+Here’s what you need to know.

 WooCommerce and WordPress are free to use.
-However, there are costs associated with using WooCommerce as your eCommerce platform.
+However, there are costs associated with them.

 First, you need to get a hosting plan from a reputable provider.
-The cost of hosting plans vary widely depending on whether you are getting a shared hosting plan, dedicated server plan, managed hosting, etc.
+The cost of hosting varies widely depending on whether you are getting a shared hosting, a dedicated server, managed hosting, etc.

-The cheapest hosting you can find is not recommended because security and performance are not the best.
-When you are building an eCommerce website you need to take security very seriously as you could end up in a world of pain if your website is hacked and your customers credit card details are stolen.
-Decent plans start from around $30 dollars per month.
-Enterprise-level plans could go all the way up to a few hundred to even a thousand dollars per month depending on the plan inclusions.
+The cheapest hosting is not recommended because security and performance are not the best.
+When building an online store, you must take security very seriously to protect yourself and your customers.
+Decent plans start from around $30 per month.
+Enterprise-level plans could go all the way up to a few hundred to even a thousand dollars per month, depending on the inclusions.

 You also need to buy a domain name for your website.